 Well, I had a haircutting party.
 I like to party.
 So I figured, if I'm going to lose my hair, I might as well have a haircutting party to kind of buffer some of the emotions of the whole thing, and if I had everybody around, then maybe it would be a little bit easier to digest, because that's a big thing, the haircutting.
 So I had a haircutting party.

 I think before I used to think about how big are my muscles ...
 I used to wear two pairs of socks because my legs were skinny.
 I'm more concerned about what am I eating?
 Am I eating well?
 Am I sleeping enough?
 Am I doing the right things to keep myself healthy?
 As opposed to how I look.

 Before I was on a treatment where I lost my hair, I could completely pass for healthy many days.
 I would go to the grocery store and I'd be like, I am dying but, nobody can see it.

 It's just hair.
-I known people were trying to comfort me, but that's just one of those trigger phrases, like, It's just hair.
+I know people were trying to comfort me, but that's just one of those trigger phrases, like, it's just hair.
 No, it's not.